 12 Apps for Emotional Wellness

 As a therapist, I am always looking for tools to expand the benefits of counseling past the therapy hour.
 When I look to apps, I am looking for tools that are steeped in evidence-based strategies for managing stress, depression, anxiety, and trauma.
 You’ll find some of my favorite apps for emotional wellness below, which can be used to support therapies such as Cognitive Behavioral Therapy (CBT), mindfulness training, Dialectical Behavior Therapy (DBT), and Behavioral Activation.
-I am only including apps that have a 4 or 5 star rating, and offer at least some content for free.
+I am only including apps that have a 4 or 5 star rating, and offered at least some content for free at the time that I tried them.
 Don’t worry, I’m not getting paid by any of these apps for advertising purposes.
 I just like apps, and emotional wellness of course.

 Keep in mind that these apps are not a replacement for therapy, and won’t work at all if you forget to use them.
 Many emotional wellness apps will even stipulate that they are best used in conjunction with therapy, which is probably a good idea if you are experiencing persistent emotional problems.
 Still, these apps are great for anyone, so enjoy!
 (Click on app titles for links to iTunes.)